Terahertz field-driven magnon upconversion in an antiferromagnet: Methods

 where $\alpha$ is a phenomenological Gilbert damping constant that accounts for energy dissipation, $\mathbf{H}_i^{eff}$ is the effective magnetic field for each lattice $i$, which can be calculated as $\mathbf{H}_i^{eff}=-\frac{1}{\gamma}\frac{\partial \mathcal{H}}{\partial \mathbf{S}_i}$.

-To account for the temperature dependence of the qFM and qAFM modes, we use parameters defined in Extended Data Table 1.
+To account for the temperature dependence of the qFM and qAFM modes, we use parameters defined in Table S1.
 To simulate the 2D spectra, we solve for the time evolution of each sublattice spin $\mathbf{S}_i$ as a function of both $\tau$ and $t$ at each temperature and then extract the nonlinear response of the magnetization $\mathbf{M}=\mathbf{S}_1+\mathbf{S}_2$ generated by both magnetic fields.
-Performing 2D Fourier transforms yields the simulated 2D THz spectra (Fig. 4c and Extended Data Fig. 4).
+Performing 2D Fourier transforms yields the simulated 2D THz spectra (See Supplementary Fig. S5).
 The detection configurations are chosen to be the same as those used in the experiments.
-The simulated polarimetry patterns are shown in Extended Data Fig. 5.
+The simulated polarimetry patterns are shown in Supplementary Fig. S6.

 \textbf{Data availability} All data that support the findings of this study are available from the corresponding authors on reasonable request.

 \textbf{Code availability} All LLG simulation codes are available from the corresponding authors on reasonable request.